Demystifying HIPAA Compliance for Telepractice

 "GoToMeeting and GoToWebinar include 128 bit end-to-end AES encryption and other security features that allow any company to maintain HIPAA compliance while using the solutions."

 Where your client is.
 This is similar to the first part.
-If your client is in a SNF, school or home, the risks change depending on the locale.
+If your client is in an SNF, school, or home, the risks change depending on the locale.
 For example, if you are streaming into an assisted living situation, there may be networked computers or even a location that others have access to.
 These factors can affect privacy and should be discussed with your clients ahead of time.

 Here is the takeaway: there does not, to date, appear to be any magical solution to ensure that your telepractice is HIPAA-compliant.
 What you do to ensure the privacy of your clients is instead a process of understanding and mitigating the risks, and then explaining this process to your clients.

 I hope other SLPs join this conversation.
 This post certainly does not cover all the elements of compliance.
 Leave us a comment, let us know what you know, and what your questions are.
 After all, we’re all navigating these stormy seas together.
-Let’s hold hands again soon.